MassimoDaul/Kaggle/README.md

     pip3 install textblob

-    # SSL doesn't trust the punkt resources, so we have to manually grab it and install the certificates.
+    # SSL doesn't trust the way to get resources, so we have to manually grab it and install the certificates.

     pip3 install --trusted-host pypi.python.org textblob